 The Casio PX-750 is a digital piano with touch-sensitive keys and the ability to connect to a computer via USB.
 It’s a mid-range model in Casio’s Privia lineup of digital pianos.
 The PX-750 features 88 keys at full size, so people searching for something similar to the size and feel of an acoustic grand piano will find the PX-750 meets their desires.

 Models are available in black, white and brown with oak styling.
 This model features all three foot pedals common on American grand pianos, the soft, sostenuto and sustain or damper pedal.
+The built-in pedals also feature half-damper operation with the model’s Damper Resonance and Hammer Response features.

 Overview of Casio PX-750

-This model is noted for the realism of its grand piano sounds, which Casio boasts as an improvement over lower-end and earlier models.
+Casio PX750 is noted for the realism of its grand piano sounds, which Casio boasts as an improvement over lower-end and earlier models.
 The PX-750 offers 18 different tones, recording in 2 tracks, MIDI out via USB, and 8 watt speakers on each side.

-The piano has the ability to split the keyboard into two tones as well as to layer multiple sounds, such as piano and violin, when pressing one key.
+Casio PX750, with an 88-note scaled hammer action has the ability to split the keyboard into two tones as well as to layer multiple sounds, such as piano and violin, when pressing one key.
 It also features a key cover that slides down over the keys when the piano is not in use.

 This model uses a powerful sound engine and more memory than its predecessors, which allows it to feature more realistic tones than previous models.
 Casio uses its proprietary AiR sound source system to offer rich, realistic tones.
+Casio’s Acoustic and Intelligent Resonator as a sound source provides an acoustic realism that cannot be denied.
+This keyboard also includes a recording function with playback available for the purpose of learning, practicing and performing.

 Many user reviews of this digital piano mention that it’s a great value.
-Users felt that the sounds offered by the PX-750 are as realistic as one could expect from a digital piano at this price point, and some users even felt that the sounds were even more realistic than they expected.
+Users felt that the sounds offered by the Casio PX750 are as realistic as one could expect from a digital piano at this price point, and some users even felt that the sounds were even more realistic than they expected.

 Players liked the weight and feel of the keys and felt that they also met their expectations or were above them for a digital piano at this price.
 Overall, those who bought or tried this piano rated its sound and feel as its best features and the reason they bought or would buy one.